Ana Cheri Flaunts Her Bare Bottom In Pink Thong & Black Leather Straps

-Former Playboy model Ana Cheri was gearing up for Valentin’s Day in her latest Instagram share.
+Former Playboy model Ana Cheri geared up for Valentine's Day in her latest Instagram share.
 The brunette beauty took to the site to share a racy video that featured her rocking a set of pink lingerie with a strappy black ensemble that included garter belts.

 Ana's bra was made from a semi-sheer fabric with cups that had scalloped edges.
 The panties had a thong cut with a small sheer panel between her legs.